kelu124/murgen-dev-kit/Session_3.md

 - Tests were done without having put the DAC inputs to GND.
 That may lead to some issues in reproductibility.
 - Need to document the role of Jumper 1 more precisely.
 - Let's try to get images from only 2/3, trigging from an external source?
--- Without SPI control of the DAC
+--Without SPI control of the DAC
--- With SPI
+--With SPI
 - We can't get anything at the TP 5/6 signal..
 ![TEK_13](/Images/Session_3/TEK0013.JPG)